Photo Credit:

 Empirical setup

 The empirical setup of a machine learning research project is incredibly important.
 It doesn’t matter how persuasive your idea is if the experimental design is shaky.
 In the empirical setup section it’s your job to convince readers that you did everything you could to make the evaluation of your methods as solid as possible.
-You need to describe the research questions, data, baselines, and experimental details.
+Describe the research questions, data, baselines, and experimental details.

 The empirical setup is mostly a very dry section with lots of details.
 A few do’s and don’ts: